djeada/Linux-Notes/notes/networking.md

 ### A Command-Line Packet Analyzer tcpdump

-One of the foundational tools for packet analysis on Linux systems is `tcpdump`.
-It provides robust packet capturing and analysis directly from the command line.
+`tcpdump` is an essential packet analysis tool for Linux, providing powerful capabilities for packet capture and analysis from the command line.

-Example of capturing packets with `tcpdump`:
+**Example of Packet Capture with `tcpdump`**:

+To capture packets on the eth0 network interface and save them to a file:

 ```bash
 tcpdump -i eth0 -w traffic.pcap